Avamander/arduino-tvout/README.md

 There are some timing issues with the m1284p, may be related to sanguino core.

-On NG, Decimila, UNO, Nano the sync is pin 9, video on 7 and audio on 11.
+On NG, Decimila, UNO and Nano the sync is pin 9, video on 7 and audio on 11.
 On Mega2560	sync is pin 11, video is on A7(D29)	and audio is on pin 10.